- Purchase the complete Expat Arrivals Kenya Guide (PDF)

-Initially, the thought of moving to Kenya may only conjure images of magical landscapes and rare wildlife for the uninformed expat.
-However, those that do come to settle in the country will find themselves in one of the most developed of African nations.
+Initially, the thought of moving to Kenya may conjure images of magical landscapes and rare wildlife for the uninformed expat.
+However, those that do come to settle in the country will find themselves in one of the most developed and cosmopolitan African nations.

-Expat life can be insulated from Kenyan society, as the fear of crime, particularly in large cities, sometimes cloisters foreigners behind the gates of housing compounds and locked car doors.
+That said, expat life can be insulated from Kenyan society as the fear of crime, particularly in large cities, sometimes cloisters foreigners behind the gates of housing compounds and locked car doors.
 Those who emerge from behind this curtain of fear can really enjoy the different cultures of Kenya, all of which are famously welcoming and cheerful.

 Nonetheless, those moving to Kenya may not find the expat experience as comfortable as in more developed nations, and longing for everyday conveniences and the familiar efficiency of home is a common topic of discussion among foreigners.

 On the other side of the coin, many find that the luxuries Kenya has to offer, such as large houses and high expat salaries, make for a higher quality of life than they'd have back home.
 Overall, whether life in Kenya turns out to be an unwelcome posting or a grand opportunity, all expats will certainly have a truly unique and memorable experience.

 Neighbouring countries: Kenya is bordered by Somalia to the northeast, Ethiopia to the north, South Sudan to the northwest, Uganda to the west, and Tanzania to the south and southwest.

 Geography: Situated on the east coast of central Africa, Kenya has a varied geography.
 This ranges from low-lying plains in the east of the country to the fertile highlands of central Kenya, home to Africa's second-highest peak, Mount Kenya.